 - Ride in a straight line.
 Do not weave through traffic.

 - Stay alert.
 Don’t wear headphones while riding a bicycle.

 - Watch for parked cars that may be pulling out or doors that may suddenly open.

-The Law Offices of Shane Smith represent victims of car crashes and pedestrian accidents in the metro Atlanta area.
+The Shane Smith Law represent victims of car crashes and pedestrian accidents in the metro Atlanta area.
 We care about the safety of your children.
 Accidents involving children can result in serious injury including broken bones, traumatic brain injury (TBI) and spinal cord injuries.
 Th is can lead to huge medical bills at a time when the parent must miss work to care for the child.
 If your child has been seriously injured in a pedestrian accident, contact our office for a free consultation.
 Out attorneys may be able to help.